Louis T. Wright: Civil rights activism and leadership

 Throughout his life Wright involved himself in civil rights efforts, beginning in college when he missed three weeks of school to join picket lines protesting D. W. Griffith's The Birth of a Nation, a film controversial for its sympathetic portrayal of the Ku Klux Klan.
 At Harvard he insisted on equal treatment when a professor prevented him from delivering white patients' babies.
-He joined the NAACP after medical school and remained involved with the organization for the rest of his life, eventually serving as chairman of its national board of directors.
+He joined the NAACP after medical school and remained involved with the organization for the rest of his life, eventually serving as chairman of its national board of directors from 1933 until his death in 1952.

 Wright's work at the NAACP did not go unnoticed.
-For the better part of a decade, he wrote multiple columns in The Crisis, the NAACP's magazine publication.
+For the better part of a decade, he wrote multiple columns in The Crisis, the NAACP's magazine.
 The majority of Wright's work dealt with issues that are still brought up by modern black authors, such as Harriet A. Washington.
 Wright challenged the false beliefs that because of their biology, black people are more susceptible to infectious diseases—such as syphilis—than other races.

 He was a frequent leader in the struggle for integration, especially in medicine.
 In 1920, early in his tenure at Harlem Hospital, he played a key role in fighting the precedent in New York whereby African-American doctors and nurses were barred from serving in municipal hospitals.
 He actively opposed segregated hospitals, including a successful effort in 1930 to stop the construction of a new such facility proposed by the Rosenwald Fund.
 In working towards equality in medicine and medical education, he advocated for raising standards for black medical students, leading to some pushback from peers who had become used to having a different set of requirements.

 In 1940 he was the recipient of the Spingarn Medal for "his contribution to the healing of mankind and for his courageous position in the face of bitter attack."

 Death and legacy

-Wright suffered chronic health problems following his war service and was hospitalized for tuberculosis from 1939 to 1942.
+Wright had chronic health problems following his war service and was hospitalized for tuberculosis from 1939 to 1942.
 Though he returned to medicine thereafter and was appointed chief of surgery in 1943, he never fully recovered and died in 1952 at the age of 61.

 Throughout his career Wright published research extensively and his research proved influential in a number of areas including antibiotic treatment, cancer research, chemotherapy, treating head injuries, and treating bone fractures.

 The Harlem Hospital library was renamed in his honor just before he died.

 "What the Negro physician needs is equal opportunity for training and practice—no more, nor less."